 It makes no sense to build new homes today that will need retrofitting in the near future or that are dependent on cars for transport.
 Although mayoral authorities don't make planning decisions, they can set out spatial development strategies for their areas, which can set environmental standards for new development.
-The Local Plans of GMCA's constituent local authorities will then need to be consistent with these strategic policies.
+The Local Plans of the constituent local authorities will then need to be consistent with these strategic policies.

-The Mayor should strengthen the Greater Manchester Spatial Framework to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.
+The Mayor should use the spatial development strategy to ensure planning policies in the area are fully aligned with national carbon reduction targets and carbon budgets - including requiring new housing to be zero carbon.